-The Northern Territory AIDS and Hepatitis Council (NTAHC) said they had also been advised that their Aboriginal Sexual Health Program also won’t be funded after June 30.
+NTAHC said they had also been advised that their Aboriginal Sexual Health Program also won’t be funded after June 30.

 In 2015 HIV notifications among Aboriginal and Torres Strait Islander men was more than double the rate in non‑Indigenous populations.

-Rates of chlamydia, gonorrhoea and syphilis were also between three to 18 times higher among the Aboriginal and Torres Strait Islander community than the non-Indigenous population.
+Rates of chlamydia, gonorrhoea and syphilis were at times 18 times higher among the Indigenous community than the non-Indigenous population.

 (Photo via Facebook)